DLFDK/lythfrederiksen-com/src/posts/14-09-2022/index.md

 Yes, there’s more!

 While src-set-sizes is typically sold as a way to load size-appropriate images, browser-vendors are free to pick and choose between the linked images [“depending on the user's screen's pixel density, zoom level, and possibly other factors such as the user's network condition”](https://html.spec.whatwg.org/multipage/images.html#introduction-3).
 To what extent this actually happens I don’t know - my google-fu wasn’t up to the task of finding any useful answers.
-The script could use the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) to at least account for basic network conditions, but support is currently limited to Chromium-based browsers only.
+The script could use the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) to at least account for basic network conditions, but support is currently limited to Chromium-based browsers.

 <!-- <img class="lazyfit img-float img-float--left img-float--small img-float--pop-500" style="shape-outside: polygon(30% 2%, 31% 28%, 7% 28%, 8% 40%, 4% 42%, 4% 62%, 8% 65%, 8% 75%, 0% 75%, 0% 100%, 100% 100%, 100% 2%); box-shadow: 0 6px 12px -4px rgba(50, 50, 93, 1), 0 3px 7px -3px rgba(0, 0, 0, 1);" data-add-class="lazyfit--show" data-src="/images/https://ik.imagekit.io/dlfdk/lythfrederiksen/blog/Posts/pixel-perfect/Painting_within_a_frame_eBEbYajVG.png?tr=w-{width}" alt="Framed painting with multiple sets of borders as if it was a frame within a frame.
 At the center is a drawing of a galaxy using purple hues only."> -->